efratdonat/React-Project/client/README.md

 Node.js version 12.0.0 or above NPM version 6.0.0 or above API Documentation For more information about the application's API, please refer to the documentation provided in the docs directory.

-Support If you have any questions or issues, please contact our support team at efratdonat@gmail.com.
+Support If you have any questions or issues, please contact me at efratdonat@gmail.com.

 License This application is licensed under the MIT License.
 See the LICENSE file for more information.